maggick/maggick.github.io/content/pages/books.md

 ### Learning ROS for Robotics Programming - Second Edition
 **by Enrique Fernandez, Luis Sanchez Crespo, Anil Mahtani and Aaron Martinez**

+This book is an update of the first edition.

+The frameowork used is more up-to-date and goes through the same topics with an addition of the "Points Clouds" (in order to represent 3D vision) notion (chapter 6) and an introduction to ["MoveIt!"](http://moveit.ros.org/) (chapter 10).

 I am one of the reviewers of this book.

 http://www.amazon.com/Learning-ROS-Robotics-Programming-Second/dp/1783987588/ref=sr_1_3